Food Security and Sustainability

 1 cup cubed ripe melon (cantaloupe, Crenshaw, honeydew, watermelon)

-2 cups ice cold water
+2 cups ice-cold water

 2 tablespoons finely chopped fresh basil or mint leaves

-2 tablespoons sugar, or to taste (optional)*
+2 tablespoons sugar (optional)*

 Ice cubes